foranastes/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/education/student-category.md

 In Institutions, there may be fee concession for some categories such as Handicapped Students, Foreign Nationals, Reserved Categories by the government, etc.

-When a Student is enrolled for a [Program](/docs/v13/user/manual/en/education/program), you can select the select the Category for the Student.
+When a Student is enrolled for a [Program](/docs/v13/user/manual/en/education/program), you can select the Category for the Student.

 To access Student category, go to: